 For most people, visiting a new church can be a fairly nervous experience!
 But while it’s normal to have some first-time jitters, we want to help you understand what to expect when you walk in the front doors of the Topsham Baptist Church for the first time so you’ll be completely at ease!

 It seems the first question we’re often asked is, “what do I wear?”
 Our answer?
 “That doesn’t matter.”
 Wear whatever you think is good for the occasion.
 Think of it as going to a friend’s house for a relaxed supper.
 At Topsham Baptist Church, we come from various religious backgrounds, so some wear a full suit and tie on Sunday, while others wear shorts and a t-shirt.
 What you wear isn’t nearly as important as the fact that you’re here at church!

 The Morning Meeting, which many would recognize as the “main service,” begins at 11:00 in the morning.
-During this meeting, Pastor Michael Britt will approach the pulpit to lead us in some vibrant, exciting hymns, and then give announcements.
+During this meeting, we sing some vibrant, exciting hymns and songs, and then give announcements.
 We also take up an offering, but please don’t feel obligated to give any money — we don’t pass the offering plate to “guilt-trip” people.
 We just want everyone to have an opportunity to give as they are led to give.

 Following this, we sometimes go home, and sometimes we all head downstairs to eat lunch together; please feel free to stay for this!
 It is provided at no cost to you, and it is sure to give us all an opportunity to know each other better.
 To see which days we have lunch together, check out the church calendar.